the-krafty-koder/supply-sight/README.md

 # Setup Instructions

-Clone the project folder at https://github.com/the-krafty-koder/supply-sight Navigate to the folder to install dependencies and run the app.
+Clone the project folder at https://github.com/the-krafty-koder/supply-sight or decompress the zip attached.
+Navigate to the folder to install dependencies and run the app.

 # Backend